naman2304/notes/ddia.md

     * Active-Active: Multiple load balancers work in parallel, sharing the load and providing fault tolerance.

 ### Communication

-* determine how different components of system will communicate with each other
+#### Realtime communication
 * Usually client requests data, and server responds to it
 * But what if we want real time or near real time updates from server to client?
-Polling and Websockets.
+Polling, websockets and SSE.

 ##### Short Polling
 * client repeatedly makes requests to the server at regular intervals (e.g., every few seconds) to check for new data.